8 ways to transform customer service strategy

 The traditional view of support as something that starts after a purchase is outdated.
 In B2C, service isn’t just about solving problems.
 It’s about creating an exceptional experience from the very first moment a customer engages with your brand.

-Use data to proactively address issues before they occur.
+Use data from your consolidated tech stack to proactively address issues before they occur.
 Imagine a customer orders a sweatshirt but receives the wrong size.
 Frustrated, they reach out to customer service for a resolution—only to receive an email promoting matching sweatpants.
 The disconnect is both glaring and damaging, and could be prevented with proper exclusion rules.

-Apparel brand Ministry of Supply uses Klaviyo Customer Hub to provide bespoke experiences at scale.
+Apparel brand Ministry of Supply uses a self-service customer hub to provide bespoke experiences at scale.
 Equipped with details on purchase history, the brand makes personalized recommendations for what customers should consider next.

 “We see Klaviyo Customer Hub becoming what we think of as the future of shopping—a very curated one-to-one experience, unlike traditional ecomm, which is one-to-many,” says Aman Advani, CEO and cofounder of Ministry of Supply.

 A reactive approach to customer service won’t keep pace with these expectations.
-So invest in these essential self-service components:
+Make sure your brand invests in these essential self-service components:

 According to our future of consumer marketing report, after a negative experience with a brand: